 My number one supporter will always be my family.
 They have been there for me since day one when I made the decision to switch to nursing.
 My mother always asks if I want supper but will then tease me about my growing waistline… tough love, haha.
 My friends will also check in on me, treat me to snacks and remind me to stay safe.

 It is with their encouragement that I keep myself afloat in this turbulent situation.
 Switching career path wasn’t easy, but through many heartwarming moments with my patients, I feel that no other job can quite match the level of fulfillment and sense of purpose as this one – nursing.

 As cliché as it may sound, the biggest lesson I have taken away from this pandemic is that we should take nothing for granted (not even the air we breathe!) and, as what Marie Kondo would say, to live a life that sparks joy.

 I’m Ethan Chong, and I’m a Staff Nurse from Ren Ci Hospital.
 Making the transition to being a healthcare professional is the best decision I have made in my life.

-If I ever look back at my life, I know for sure that I made the right choice being a healthcare professional.
+If I ever look back, I know for sure that I made the right choice to be a healthcare professional.